telekom-security/tpotce/README.md

 <a name="changelog"></a>
 # Changelog
 - **New honeypots**
 	- *Ciscoasa* a low interaction honeypot for the Cisco ASA component capable of detecting CVE-2018-0101, a DoS and remote code execution vulnerability.
-	- *Glutton* (experimental) is the all eating honeypot
+	- *Glutton* (NextGen) is the all eating honeypot
 	- *Heralding* a credentials catching honeypot.
+  - *Medpot* is a HL7 / FHIR honeypot.
 	- *Snare* is a web application honeypot sensor, is the successor of Glastopf.
 SNARE has feature parity with Glastopf and allows to convert existing web pages into attack surfaces.
 	- *Tanner* is SNARES' "brain".
 Every event is send from SNARE to TANNER, gets evaluated and TANNER decides how SNARE should respond to the client.
 This allows us to change the behaviour of many sensors on the fly.
 We are providing a TANNER instance for your use, but there is nothing stopping you from setting up your own instance.
 - **New tools**